Skip to main content

 We’ve updated our Terms & Conditions and Privacy Policy.
 By using this site, you agree to these terms.

+Have you stood up too quickly and suddenly felt dizzy?
 Depending on the cause, it may not be a long-term problem.
 But if you feel faint or actually lose consciousness, talk to your doctor as soon as possible.

-The common causes of lightheadedness
+Common causes of lightheadedness

 Potential causes of presyncope include: